-Canon 1100D versus Panasonic GX800
+Canon 1100D vs Panasonic GX800

 The Canon EOS 1100D (called Canon T3 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and January 2017.
 The 1100D is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1100D) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 12.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 12.2 megapixels, whereas the Panasonic provides 15.8 MP.